DigiProNouman/C-CUSTOMER-ORDER-MANAGEMENT-SYSTEM/README.md

 supporting document is needed to reflect the design of the implementation codes and the implementation details that utilises the Object-oriented programming concepts.

+# OUTCOMES
+At the end of this  , you should be able to:
+1 Explain Object-oriented programming concepts and apply them to the modeling of real world systems.
+2 Explain the Object-oriented paradigm and utilization of the offered facilities 3 Demonstrate ability to develop and derive new class structures and organize them such that they will model real world systems within computers.